mwangiii/Steghub-devops-training/Ansible_Refactoring_and_Static_Assignments/README.md

 ![](assets/cicdpipeline.png)

 ## Let's reflect on what we've accomplished so far:
-we updated Jenkins with a new project to copy artifacts from an upstream project to a new directory on the Jenkins server.
-Additionally, we implemented a new directory structure for the Ansible project to make the playbooks more modular and reusable.
-We set up a parent playbook that calls child playbooks based on the server type and created a role for the User Acceptance Testing web servers, referencing this role in a static assignment file.
-Furthermore, we included the static assignment file in the parent playbook and tested the refactored codebase by running the site.yml playbook.
+ we updated Jenkins with a new project to copy artifacts from an upstream project to a new directory on the Jenkins server, implemented a new directory structure for the Ansible project to make the playbooks more modular and reusable, and set up a parent playbook that calls child playbooks based on the server type.
+We also created a role for the User Acceptance Testing web servers, referenced this role in a static assignment file, and included the static assignment file in the parent playbook.
+Finally, we tested the refactored codebase by running the `site.yml` playbook.